• Skip to primary navigation

 Gather all your important documents and credit cards.

-Important Documents like wills, insurance policies, house deeds, and car ownership papers.
-Usually, people place these items in a filing cabinet, so they are likely to come across them while reviewing receipts and paid bills.
-Pull them out of there and create an important documents file in your fireproof safe.
+Important Documents like wills, insurance policies, house deeds, and car ownership papers are usually stored in filing cabinets, where they are likely to be found while reviewing receipts and paid bills.
+Pull them out of there and create an important document file in your fireproof safe (Affiliate Link).

 I hope these organize your money tips inspire you to get your money accounts organized.
 Now, get on with it and start this month!
 I recommend splitting the task over several weekends to not overwhelm yourself.
 Did I miss any areas?
 Please feel free to leave a message below.